-A. THE "WITH AND WITHOUT" APPROACH.
+B. THE "WITH AND WITHOUT" APPROACH.
 The "with and without" approach requires the business valuator to estimate two values for the business, one assuming that the selling owner remains involved in the business after the sale, and one assuming that the selling owner does not remain involved.
 The difference between the "with" and the "without" scenarios represents the personal goodwill of the selling owner.
 The "with" estimate involves ordinary business valuation techniques that rely on past performance projected into the future.
 The "without" scenario requires the business valuator to make assessments (assumptions) based on the loss of employees, suppliers, or customers who discontinue their ties to the business because the selling owner has left.
 This requires the business valuator to engage in a task that is more speculative than the "with" scenario.

 The "without" scenario can be avoided by the buyer keeping the selling owner as an employee or consultant or otherwise associated with the business long enough to transfer the seller's personal goodwill to the new owner or to other employees of the company or to the business itself.
 If the selling owner is paid a market rate for his/her labor and the labor is actually delivered, then the buyer has no extra cost associated with this method of perpetuating or transferring personal goodwill.
 However, if the selling owner doesn't have to show up for work, then the salary is essentially monetizing the transfer of personal goodwill.
-The mere fact that a buyer may desire or require that the seller remain with the business for a period of time suggests that the buyer might be trying to set up a transfer of personal goodwill, or worse that the value of the business with the owner staying, less the price at which the business would sell without a covenant not to compete, is the measure of personal goodwill.
+The mere fact that a buyer may desire or require that the seller remain with the business for a period of time suggests that the buyer might be trying to set up a transfer of personal goodwill.
+But it goes too far to say that the price of a covenant not to compete is the measure of personal goodwill, or worse that the value of the business with the owner staying, less the price at which the business would sell without a covenant not to compete, is the measure of personal goodwill.